lidofinance/dual-governance/docs/mechanism.md

      ```

 * Removed the lower boundary on the Normal state duration since it's not needed anymore: flash loan attacks are prevented by the signalling escrow min lock time and governance liveliness is ensured by the Veto Cooldown.

+* Added Veto Signalling: RQ Accumulation sub-state.

+    > The sub-state delays Rage Quit activation and thus allows more stakers to join the rage quit.
+    >
+    > The difference between this new state and the Rage Quit Accumulation state that was in the spec few versions ago is that, at the point the Rage Quit Accumulation state was entered, the rage quit was guaranteed and thus it didn't make sense for stakers to exit via rage quit and be subject to the ETH claim timelock it induces; instead, they could just withdraw directly and still have the guarantee that the DAO execution will be unblocked only after their withdrawal completes (due to the withdrawal queue mechanics and the fact that rage quit withdrawals are initiated later, when the Rage Quit state is entered).
+    >
+    > The new state, in contrast, doesn't guarantee the rage quit happening since it allows unlocking tokens from the signalling escrow and can be exited without transitioning to Rage Quit.

 ### 2024-04-10